 This is what our Darkroom 101 class looks like:

 Darkroom 101: Learn how to process your own true Black and White Film.

 Prerequisite: Bring one roll of true B&W film (Can NOT be C-41 film) that you have already shot at rated ISO.
 It can be 35mm or 120 roll film.

-9am to 1pm- Learn basic terminology, practice loading film onto reels, then process your roll of film.
+9 am to 12:00- Learn basic terminology, practice loading film onto reels, then process your exposed roll of film.

-This class will be taught by Ken Toda.
-With over 35 years of darkroom experience, Ken is a master photo finishing technician.
-He holds a Bachelor of Science in education from Elon University, an Associates of Applied Science in photography from Randolph Community College, and was also a PMA certified photo finishing engineer.
+This class will be taught by Eric Delaforce.
+With over 25 years of darkroom silver photography experience, Eric is a master B&W darkroom technician.
+He holds a Bachelor of Arts in education from Arts Institute of Philadelphia.

 Class size is limited to 6 students.

-With the exception of the roll of film you bring with you, all supplies will be provided for you during the class.
+With the exception of the roll of film you bring with you, all chemical supplies and tools will be provided for you during the class.